-DSMAG helps member posts lessen the risk of dangerous substances through their pipelines in several ways:
+DSMAG helps member posts lessen the risk of dangerous substances through their operations in several ways:

-- Alerting of potentials risks through the on-going collection of information on the circulation of dangerous substances through the network of members in the form of alerts.
-The alert process aims to ensure the immediate circulation of alerts about dangerous substances through the postal network and allows the quick adoption of measures to ensure the safety and security of the postal personnel and consumers.
+- Alerting of potential risks through active exchange of information and experience on the circulation of dangerous substances across the network.
+The active dialogue amongst the postal experts allows participants to learn from each other and to exchange on expertise, best practices and smart solutions.
+This allows quick adoption of new potential solutions to ensure the safety and security of the postal personnel and consumers.

-- Aligning and harmonising the processes amongst the members through a centrally coordinated contact list of security specialists and managers.
-A list of dangerous substances will be progressively developed in the Monitoring process based on the cases and incidents reported.
+- Aligning and harmonising the processes amongst the members through a centrally coordinated network of security specialists and managers.

 The actions of DSMAG will help posts to address some of the issues identified in the survey held in January 2019, including improving:

-- Strategies, standardised procedures and policies in place to ensure safety of postal workers;
+• Strategies, standardised procedures and policies in place to ensure the safety of postal workers;

-Moreover, one of the priorities of DSMAG is to involve the customs and security authorities in the Alerts process and make sure information is shared quickly.
+Moreover, one of the priorities of DSMAG is to involve the customs and security authorities and make sure information is shared quickly.
 As part of the monitoring process, IPC will circulate quarterly to all members a simple questionnaire, reminding them to compile data and report information received from the customs or other security authorities.

-DSMAG was launched in the second half of 2019 with 12 IPC members and aims to expand to more posts.
+DSMAG currently has 13 IPC members and aims to expand to more posts.